wendawu158/JackJack/README.md

 The game begins with you putting down your "stake".

-The dealer then deals two cards to you, and two cards to themself.
+The dealer then deals two cards to you, and two cards to themself from the shoe[^1].
 One of the dealer cards is dealt face down, all others are dealt face up.

 A hand's total is calculated by adding up the values on the card.
 Face cards count as ten.